GBAF Logo

 A successful deal for SFR, which is backed by billionaire Patrick Drahi, would shake up one of the most competitive telecoms markets in Europe.
 Operators in France have been locked in price wars for years, pressuring margins and revenue growth.

-EU antitrust regulators have imposed tough remedies and outright blocks on telecoms deals that proposed reducing the number of mobile network operators from four to three in a single country market, with a view to safeguarding competition and avoiding price increases.
+EU antitrust regulators, however, have imposed tough remedies and outright blocks on telecoms deals if the deals reduce the number of mobile network operators from four to three in a single country.

 The European Commission has been looking to pan-European deal approvals to help boost scale, Reuters has reported.

-Acquiring Altice's French assets would likely face a review by the European Commission, which has 25 working days after a deal is filed for a first-stage review.
+The European Commission has 25 working days after a deal is filed for a first-stage review.
 It may extend by 35 working days, to consider either proposed remedies or a member state's request to handle the case.

 The joint bid is worth 20.35 billion euros ($24 billion).